backtracking/cfrac/notes.md

 # TODO

 * to_float
-* allow negative a0 ?
-* best rational approximation
+* improve best rational approximation
-* bihomographic function
+* get rid of float in function homography

 # Sources